François Tombalbaye: Overthrow and death

-Meanwhile, the drought worsened throughout Africa, so in order to improve the dismal economy, people were forced to "volunteer" in a major effort to increase cotton production.
+Meanwhile, the drought worsened throughout Africa, so to improve the dismal economy, people were forced to "volunteer" in a major effort to increase cotton production.
 With his support in the south diminished, Tombalbaye lashed out at the army, making arbitrary promotions and demotions.
-Finally, on 13 April 1975, after some of the country's leading officers had been arrested for involvement in an alleged coup, the details include that he was shot in his own palace, the shots wounded him but soon after, Tombalbaye succumbed to his gunshot wounds and died and secretly buried his body in Faya.
+Finally, on 13 April 1975, after some of the country's leading officers had been arrested for involvement in an alleged coup, he was reportedly shot in his own palace, succumbing to his gunshot wounds afterwards.
+His body was secretly buried in Faya.
 The military installed Félix Malloum, by then a general, as the new head of state.